-At The Mount JIN, we value homework as an opportunity for pupils to maximise their academic success and spend time sharing their learning with you via meaningful activities at home, supported by you as parents and carers.
+At The Mount JIN, we value homework as an opportunity for pupils to reinforce their basic skills and to spend time with their parents/carers speaking, listening and learning together in the wider world outside school.

 - Spend as much time with your child as you can, experiencing as many new things as possible together, and talking about them.
 Spending time with, talking with and listening to your child is the most valuable activity you can undertake.